brendanheywood/scripts/networking.markdown

 ## If you need to use google to help diagnose the issue temp use google's DNS:

+This file is managed by Network manager but hack it temporarily:

 vim /etc/resolv.conf

  nslookup 8.8.8.8

+The real file that NM gives is using is:

+/run/NetworkManager/resolv.conf

 ## Ok so DNS resolving isn't working locally